preciofishbone/OmniaDocsG2/setup/documentmanagement/index.rst

 19. Activate the features Archived Documents and SPFx Infrastructure on the newly created site.
 20. Click on Document Management in Omnia Admin and click on Settings.
-21. Put in the full url to the newly created site in the Archive Site Url and save.
+21. Put in the full URL to the newly created site in the Archive Site Url and save.

 Document Authors